janymuong/senpais_log/README.md

 - Deployment: possibly [Amazon Web Services - AWS](https://aws.amazon.com/what-is-cloud-computing/)

 Our [back-end](./backend/README.md/#key-pip-dependencies) ninjas wield **Flask** and **SQLAlchemy**.
 We will leverage the Flask framework, a simple wrapper around Werkzeug, which offers suggestions, but doesn't enforce any dependencies or project layout.
 Also, a `Flask-SQLAlchemy` setup is a good combination for defining routes for our API endpoints and extending functionality effortlessly.
 And we could potentially deploy our app to Amazon Web Services which offers a relatively straightforward and seamless CI/CD pipeline via AWS-CLI, Elastic Container Registry, AWS CodeBuild, CodePipeline etc.

+### Set-Up:

+> #### File Info
+> The **backend** directory contains the requisite Flask and SQLAlchemy server.
+Have a peep at the backend for the setup.
+> The **frontend** directory contains a complete React frontend to consume the data from the Flask server.

+You can use the buttons below to navigate to the directory/file you want to view and/or to look at how to setup the project locally.

 &ensp;[<kbd> <br> `API` <br> </kbd>](./backend/flaskr/__init__.py)&ensp;
 &ensp;[<kbd> <br> Backend <br> </kbd>](./backend/)&ensp;